Highly Scalable Geodynamic Simulations with HyTeG

 - Abstract

-High-resolution geodynamic simulations of mantle convection are essential to quantitatively assess the complex physical processes driving the large-scale tectonic phenomena that shape Earth’s surface.
-Accurately capturing small-scale features such as unstable thermal boundary layers requires global resolution on the order of 1 km, which renders traditional sparse matrix methods impractical due to prohibitive memory demands and low arithmetic intensity.
+High-resolution geodynamic simulations of mantle convection are essential to quantitatively assess the complex physical mechanisms driving the large-scale tectonic processes that shape Earth's surface.
+Accurately capturing small-scale features such as unstable thermal boundary layers requires global resolution on the order of 1 km.
+This renders traditional sparse matrix methods impractical due to their prohibitively high memory demands and low arithmetic intensity.
 Matrix-free methods offer a scalable alternative, enabling the solution of large-scale linear systems efficiently.
 In this work, we leverage the matrix-free Finite Element framework HyTeG to conduct large-scale geodynamic simulations that incorporate realistic physical models.
-We validate the framework through a combination of convergence studies and geophysical benchmarks.
-These include verifying the convergence rates of Finite Element solutions against analytical solutions and through community benchmarks, including test cases with temperature-dependent and nonlinear rheologies.
-Our scalability studies demonstrate excellent performance, scaling up to problems with about $10^{11}$ unknowns in the Stokes system.
+We validate the framework through a combination of convergence studies of the Finite Element approximations against analytical solutions and through geophysical community benchmarks.
+The latter include test cases with temperature-dependent and nonlinear rheologies.
+Our scalability studies demonstrate excellent performance, scaling up to problems with about 100 billion ($10^{11}$) unknowns in the Stokes system.

 - BibTeX